MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-create-task.md

    ![enter the name of an existing hub to associate your sites with](media/spmt-site-structure-associate-existing-hub.png)

-10. Review and edit destination URL for each subsite as needed.
+13. Review and edit destination URL for each subsite as needed.

-11. Select **Add**.
+14. Select **Add**.
 This task is added to the list.
 If you want to select another set of data files to migrate, select **Add a source**.

-**To use a JSON or CSV file for bulk migration**
+### Create a task using a CSV or JSON file

 If you have many sources to migrate, you can use either a JSON or CSV file to do a bulk migration.
 To learn more on how to create a JSON or CSV file for data content migration, see [How to format your JSON or CSV file for data content migration](how-to-format-your-csv-file-for-data-content-migration.md).